HackerN64/F3DEX3/README.md

   but without the Z fighting which can happen with the RDP's native decal mode.
   For ST, this enables UV scrolling without CPU intervention.

-### New commands for performance
+### Performance improvements

+- New occlusion plane system allows the placement of a 3D quadrilateral where objects behind this plane in screen space are culled.
+This can substantially reduce the performance penalty of overdraw in scenes with walls in the middle, such as a city or an indoor scene.
+- If a material display list being drawn is the same as the last material, the texture loads in the material are skipped (the second time).
+This effectively results in auto-batched rendering of repeated objects, as long as each only uses one material.
+This system supports multitexture and all types of loads.
 - New `SPTriangleStrip` and `SPTriangleFan` commands pack up to 5 tris into one 64-bit GBI command (up from 2 tris in F3DEX2).
-In any given object, most tris can be drawn with these commands, with only a few at the end drawn with `SP2Triangles` or `SP1Triangle`, so this cuts the triangle portion of display lists roughly in half.
+In any given object, most tris can be drawn with these commands, with only a few at the end drawn with `SP2Triangles` or `SP1Triangle`.
+So, this cuts the triangle portion of display lists roughly in half, saving DRAM traffic and ROM space.
 - New `SPAlphaCompareCull` command enables culling of triangles whose computed shade alpha values are all below or above a settable threshold.
 This substantially reduces the performance penalty of cel shading--only tris which "straddle" the cel threshold are drawn twice, the others are only drawn once.
-- New `SPLightToRDP` family of commands (e.g. `SPLightToPrimColor`) writes a selectable RDP command (e.g. `DPSetPrimColor`) with the RGB color of a selectable light (any including ambient).
-The alpha channel and any other parameters are encoded in the command.
-With some limitations, this allows the tint colors of cel shading to match scene lighting with no code intervention.
-  Possibly useful for other lighting-dependent effects.
+- A new "hints" system encodes the expected size of the target display list into call, branch, and return DL commands.
+This allows only the needed number of DL commands in the next DL to be fetched, rather than always fetching full buffers, saving some DRAM traffic (maybe around 100 us per frame).
+The bits used for this are ignored by HLE.
+- Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris (max of about 500 us per frame, usually much less or zero).

-### Improved existing features
+### Miscellaneous

 - Point lighting has been redesigned.
 The appearance when a light is close to an object has been improved.
-Fixed a bug in F3DEX2 point lighting where a Z component was accidentally doubled in the point lighting calculations.
+Fixed a bug in F3DEX2/ZEX point lighting where a Z component was accidentally doubled in the point lighting calculations.
 The quadratic point light attenuation factor is now an E3M5 floating-point number.
   The performance penalty for point lighting has been reduced.